Skip to Content

 1. Responsibility for monitoring, reviewing, and reporting faculty workload assignments includes the following parties:

-2. Each dean is responsible for reviewing, approving, and transmitting a report of workload assignments of all faculty within their college to the provost and executive vice president for Academic Affairs, including explanations when a faculty member’s assignments deviate from department, school, college, or university workload policy.
+2. Each dean is responsible for reviewing, approving, and transmitting a report of workload assignments of all faculty within their college to the provost and executive vice president for Academic Affairs (EVPAA), including explanations when a faculty member’s assignments deviate from department, school, college, division, or university workload policy.

 4. Chairs or directors and deans are responsible for ensuring appropriate workload and resource stewardship by reviewing academic unit policies, workload reports, and monitoring policy compliance.
 They are also responsible for implementing early oversight of faculty workload to ensure consistency and appropriate resource stewardship for all upcoming semesters.